andreathomas19460/github.io-SushiMe/README.md

 ## User Story

-As an English speaker who is interested in Japanese food, I would like to become acquainted with common sushi ingredients, learn the Japanese translatonis for those sushi ingredients, and find a nearby sushi restaurant so that I can order sushi in Japanese.
+As an English speaker who is interested in Japanese food, I would like to become acquainted with common sushi ingredients, learn the Japanese translations for those sushi ingredients, and find a nearby sushi restaurant so that I can order sushi in Japanese.

 ## Screenshot